binspector/binspector.github.io/source/_posts/2014-10-13-binspector-a-binary-format-analysis-tool.markdown

 }
 ```

-Here we are describing two binary data structures and the context between them.
 It is easy to see that a `pascal_t` is an 8-bit, length-prefixed string of some kind.
 The interpretation of the bits are described in `pascal_t`: everything here is a byte.
-Also, the number of bytes read into `string` are determined by the number read at `length`.
-There is a relationship, a context, that is formally being defined. `user_name_t` is comprised of two `pascal_t`s, one for the first name and one for the last.
+Also there is a relationship that is defined when `string`'s value is derived in part from `length`. `user_name_t` is comprised of two `pascal_t`s, one for the first name and one for the last.

+It is this structured formalization (both the interpretation of binary data and the relationships between the data) that make possible the rest of what Binspector can do.

 ## Analysis